groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-ebook.md

 These classes has one common property - a `SplitHeadingLevel` of the `System.Int32` type.
 This property controls how (if so) to split the content of AZW3 or ePub e-book onto packages in the resultant file.
 It doesn't affect the representation of a file, opened in any e-Book reader; rather, it is about an internal structure of the e-Book file.
 If you dont bother about internal structure of the ePub or AZW3 file, you may leave this property to has the default value.

 [`EpubSaveOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/epubsaveoptions) also has an `ExportDocumentProperties` boolean property — it controls whether to export built-in and custom document properties inside the resultant IDPF ePub e-Book.
-If you have no plans to reconvert the resultant ePub to some other format, you may leave it intact — the dafault `false` value disables the exporting of the document properties, so the resultant document will be a little bit smaller in size.
+If you have no plans to reconvert the resultant ePub to some other format, you may leave it intact — the default `false` value disables the exporting of the document properties, so the resultant document will be a little bit smaller in size.

 Code example below demonstrates a loading of a single ePub file to the [`Editor`](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) instance, editing it with default options, and saving to the ePub and AZW3 with different options for each one.